sagemath/sage/src/doc/en/developer/coding_basics.rst

   to it as ::

     os.path.join(os.path.dirname(__file__), 'sage-maxima.lisp')

-- Large data files should not be added to the Sage source tree.
-  Instead:

-  - Create a separate git repository for them
-  - Add metadata in your repository that make it a pip-installable package (distribution package)
-  - Upload it to PyPI
-  - Create metadata in ``SAGE_ROOT/build/pkgs`` that make your new pip-installable package known to Sage

 - In an appropriate subdirectory of ``SAGE_ROOT/src/sage/ext_data/``.
   (At runtime, it is then available in the directory indicated by